 - How to Talk About Native Nations: A Guide.
 Dr. Twyla Baker et. al.

 - Decolonizing Antiracism.
-B. Lawrence and E. Dua
+Lawrence and Dua

 - Project Implicit.
 Native American Implicit Association Test